lachlan-00/ampache-administrator/README.md

 ## Files for Ampache Administrators

-### build_release.sh
+### build_release.sh & build_release6.sh

-Build ampache release files from the current master branch
+Build ampache release files from the current patch5 or patch6 branches

 Release files are built from the php dirs and will create a zip file in the releases folder